-- Provide individuals with guidance to deal with unfair, but not necessarily illegal, treatment by their supervisors
+Provide individuals with guidance to deal with unfair, but not necessarily illegal, treatment by their supervisors

+>

-Often, having an employment lawyer negotiate your employment contract directly with your employer is not in your best interests.
+> Often, having a New Jersey employment law attorney negotiate your employment contract directly with your employer is not in your best interests.
 Whether you are about to start a job with a new company, or have just been promoted, it might not be a good idea for your employer to know you have hired a lawyer.
-However, that does not mean you should not receive the best legal advice.
+However, that does not mean you should not receive the benefit of legal advice.

+>

-Our firm often provides our clients advice about how to negotiate.
+> Our firm often provides our clients advice about how to negotiate.
 For example, we coach clients on the right approach and tone to use during contract negotiations, help them determine what they should request during the negotiations, and identify legal issues and other problems in the agreements proposed by their employers.
 Of course, when appropriate we also can directly negotiate with your employer.

+>

-We are experienced at providing behind-the-scenes advice not just about employment contracts, but also severance agreements, as well as with restrictive covenants such as non-compete agreements and non-solicitation provisions.Guidance During Workplace Investigations
+> We are experienced at providing behind-the-scenes advice not just about employment contracts, but also severance agreements, as well as restrictive covenants such as non-compete agreements and non-solicitation provisions.Guidance During Workplace Investigations

+>

-Our New Jersey employment lawyers also assist individuals during workplace investigations.
-For instance, we advise individuals who plan to file internal complaints about harassment and other violations of law or company policy.
+> Our New Jersey employment lawyers also assist individuals during workplace investigations.
+For instance, we advise employees who plan to file internal complaints about harassment or other violations of law or company policy.
 We also can help you decide whether it is in your best interests to make an internal complaint in the first place, and discuss the most effective way to maximize the likelihood your employer will give your concerns the attention they deserve.
 Similarly, we can help you take steps to minimize the chances that you will experience retaliation because you voiced your objection.